-- Any empty clipping masks are automatically removed when a PDF is opened. - Clip paths have no line width, fill or stroke colour - Clip paths can be moved independently of the objects being clipped.
+- Any empty clipping masks are automatically removed when a PDF is opened. - · Clip paths have no line width, fill or stroke colour - Clip paths can be moved independently of the objects being clipped. - To add multiple objects to the clipping path, group them first using Object->Group.